 From Point San Luis, you can look up the coast toward Montaña de Oro State Park and southeast down the coast toward Point Sal and the sand dunes in Oceano and Nipomo.
 The lighthouse was well placed to protect passing ships and presents today’s visitors with panoramic views.

 After completing your tour, meet back up the docents and begin the hike back along the Pecho Coast Trail.
-As you make your way back up the trail, you’ll have even more views of Avila Beach, backed by Ontario Ridge, and the coastal cities of Pismo Beach, Grover Beach, and Oceano, further south across San Luis Obispo Bay.
+As you make your way back up the trail, you’ll have even more views of Avila Beach, backed by Ontario Ridge, and the coastal cities of Pismo Beach, Grover Beach, and Oceano, farther south across San Luis Obispo Bay.

 Hiking back up Pecho Coast Trail